Doctor Answers: Where Is Kidney Pain Felt?

 Q: Where exactly is kidney pain felt in the body?

-- Between your rib cage and hips, on either side of the spine, classic for issues affecting the kidneys themselves, such as infection or kidney stones stuck in the calyx.
+• Between your rib cage and hips, on either side of the spine, is a classic location for issues affecting the kidneys themselves, such as infection or kidney stones lodged in the calyx.

-- On only one side of the spine; for example, right side kidney pain symptoms or left kidney pain symptoms tend to indicate a localized problem, ruling out systemic causes like polycystic kidney disease.
+• On only one side of the spine; for example, right-sided kidney pain symptoms or left-sided kidney pain symptoms tend to indicate a localized problem, ruling out systemic causes like polycystic kidney disease.

-If you’re wondering “where do you feel kidney pain?,” remember it is usually in the flank area, but it may radiate, depending on the underlying cause.
-In women, female kidney pain location on back follows the same general pattern, though women might also notice pain radiating toward the lower abdomen or pelvis.
+If you’re wondering, “Where do you feel kidney pain?” remember that it is usually located in the flank area, but it may radiate depending on the underlying cause.
+In women, the location of female kidneypain ontheback follows a similar general pattern, although some may also experience pain radiating toward the lower abdomen or pelvis.

 Q: What are the main symptoms of kidney pain to watch out for?